amwellius/DE2_Project_2021-22/README.md

    #define TANK_Z  ((uint32_t)100)
    ```
 4. Application is now set up.
 The *Nokia LCD screen* provides needed information according figure below.
 User can see data as
-   - MAX volume of the tank in liters: `Vmax:800 L`.
+   - MAX volume of the tank in liters: `Vmax:800 L`,
-   - Actual volume of water in the tank in liters: `Vact:441 L`.
+   - Actual volume of water in the tank in liters: `Vact:441 L`,
-   - Actual volume of water in the tank in percentage: `Vact:55 %`.
+   - Actual volume of water in the tank in percentage: `Vact:55 %`,
-   - Actual volume of water represented by a up-time graphic icon.
+   - Actual volume of water represented by a up-time graphic icon,
    - System status message: `OK`, `ERROR`, `OVERFLOW`.
    <br/>